build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 I encourage you to explore these concepts further and think holistically about how common settings like Outlook [Cached Exchange Mode](https://support.microsoft.com/en-us/office/turn-on-cached-exchange-mode-7885af08-9a60-4ec3-850a-e221c1ed0c1c), can be configured to reduce your cloud storage costs by limiting the past email to a few months instead of 1 year.

 This tutorial sets the foundations that enables you to use your existing FSLogix configuration to explore and deploy advanced controls like [Application Masking](https://aws.amazon.com/blogs/desktop-and-application-streaming/simplify-appstream-2-0-image-management-with-application-masking?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream), to limit apps based on Active Directory group membership.
 This is great for users sharing a single Amazon AppStream fleet.

+To learn more about FSLogix and CloudCache, please see [FSLogix: An In-Depth Look](https://bluexp.netapp.com/blog/azure-anf-blg-fslogix-an-in-depth-look)

 If you enjoyed this tutorial, found an issues, or have feedback for us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>